CoffeeBeansLabs/notif-engine/README.md

 # notif-engine

-The 'notif-engine' is a 'npm module' to store notifications before sending them in the supported data stores and then send them through supported providers; nevertheless, it updates the status of sending the notifications in your data store.
+The 'notif-engine' is an 'npm module' to store notifications before sending them in the supported data stores and then send them through supported providers; nevertheless, it updates the status of sending the notifications in your data store.

 - [Features](#features)
 - [How to use](#how-to-use)